ElisonSherton/elisonsherton.github.io/_posts/2021-09-08-understanding-activations.md

 <br>

 As we can see that we have logged the activation for the 5 convolution layers each of which has a shape as indicated in the above printed statement per layer.

-We have logged the activation throughout the run of epoch which means there's also validation batch activations which we currently don't need.
-So we'll be only focussing on the train i.e. first `len(learn.dls.train)` = 703 batches.

 # Understanding activations